directtt/rag-with-knowledge-base-management/README.md

 ### DeepLake Vector Store
 [DeepLake](https://github.com/activeloopai/deeplake) is used as a vector store to store and retrieve document embeddings.
 It facilitates efficient similarity search and retrieval of relevant documents from the knowledge base.

+### Apify
+[Apify](https://apify.com/) is a web scraping and automation platform that allows for the extraction of data from websites.
+It is used to scrape documents from URLs provided by users and store them in the knowledge base.

 ### Streamlit
 [Streamlit](https://github.com/streamlit/streamlit) is an open-source app framework that allows for the creation of custom web applications for machine learning and data science projects with minimal effort.
 It is used here to build the user interface of the application.